 By learning and incorporating hatching and cross-hatching techniques in your art, you will be able to draw fast.
 You can sketch anywhere and it will give you a headstart to the understanding of values, tones and eventually painting.

+There are different Shading techniques in drawing and this post is about what is known as hatching.
 Hatching; is when lines that suggest tone, texture, and shade within a sketch.
 Hatching involves filling in the relevant areas using a series of thin parallel lines of varying lengths.
 The number of lines applied and their closeness determine the strength of the shadow.
 This also gives the illusion of different degrees of shadows.
 While it’s most commonly employed in pencil and pen-and-ink drawings, painters also sometimes utilise this technique in painting for shading and to achieve texture.

 Hatching (French: hachure) is an artistic technique used to create tonal or shading effects by drawing (or painting or scribing) closely spaced parallel lines.
 (It is also used in monochromatic representations of heraldry to indicate what the tincture of a “full-colour” emblazon would be.)
 When lines are placed at an angle to one another, it is called cross-hatching.